 The future of Salomon Estate & availability

 Bert and Simon always talk about what they want to change in the vineyard to improve every year.
 Bert, Simon and the team are looking at the long term.
 Bert’s son and daughter who have spent years studying winemaking are now stepping into the family business as the 2nd generation producing premium wines from this vineyard and the 7th generation producing Salomon Wines from the family vineyards in Austria.
 His son, also called Bert has done a viticulture degree, a winemaking degree and a business management degree and is just completing his PhD in Business Management.
-Young Bert has been out here every year for the last 4 years to see how the vineyard operates, how the suppliers make their compost, looking at soil analysis alongside Simon.
+Young Bert has been out to Australia every year for the last 4 years to see how the vineyard operates, how the suppliers make their compost, looking at soil analysis alongside Simon.
 Simon praises young Bert with his “collaborative approach to come up with a better way of doing what we do.
-Young Bert having travelled the world gaining winemaking and viticulture experience he thinks differently and between us we come up with some really interesting ideas to try.
-Things I never think about.”
+Young Bert having travelled the world gaining winemaking and viticulture experience, he thinks differently and between us we come up with some really interesting ideas to try; things I never think about.”
 Bert’s daughter, Fay has studied winemaking, marketing and she is also finishing business school.

 The wine is mainly found in the on-trade in restaurants with a few independent wine stores.